compiledpanda/handbook/src/sdlc/index.md

 Processes and controls within the SDLC are mapped to Stage/Type combinations (todo more here), meaning that a process or control takes effect when a particular type of item hits a certain stage in the SDLC.

 ### What, Why, How, Where, Who, When
-Another way to look the SDLC is to view it through the lense of answering who, what, when, where why, and how.
+Another way to look the SDLC is to view it through the lense of answering what, why, who, how, and when.

 <img alt="SDLC What" src="./img/overview-what.png" style="max-height:300px" />